Yuji3000/whos-who-angular/README.md

 ### Features
 - Use a standard or custom Spotify playlist!
-- Choice of non-explict or explict song option
+- Filter out explicit songs option
 - Choice of the amount of questions in a game
 - Difficulty modes
 - Leaderboards are paginated and organized by mode